 Argentina, the largest Spanish-speaking country in the world, known locally as "The Land of the Six Continents" for its geographic and climatic diversity, has a long and fascinating history and is a major economic and political power in South America.

 All coursework is conducted in Spanish.
-All students enroll in Writing for Cultural and Linguistic Competence (0.5 Pomona credits), a writing-intensive course that meets once a week.
+All students enroll in Writing for Cultural and Linguistic Competency (0.5 Pomona credits), a writing-intensive course that meets once a week.
 The course receives a letter grade.

-Students earn the remainder of their credits by enrolling in courses at Universidad de Buenos Aires.
+Students earn their remaining credits by enrolling in courses at Universidad de Buenos Aires.
 Students integrate into the university system and take their courses alongside host university students.

 Students are required to take at least one course with significant focus on Argentina.

 Pomona students may enroll in the Tango and Identity Track.
 On the Tango and Identity track, students will take one Middlebury-organized core course, “Tango: Gender, Ethnicity, and the Body,” which will explore issues of culture, identity, and power as they relate to tango and include several introductory dance classes.